faizsameerahmed96/hex-game-ppo/README/README.md

 - A higher learning rate prioritizes future learning.
 Explore.
 - Analyze how PPO and DQN play as that will be the most common strategies.
 - Investigate when pie rule is more effective
+- Create a distribution map of where the actions where chosen mainly in the last map
+- Adaptive temperature based on win %